wieldphysics/wield-lab-doc/iirrational/quickstart_matlab.rst

 .. _quickstart_matlab:

-.. module:: IIRrational.v1
+.. module:: wavestate.iirrational.v1

 Quickstart for Matlab
 ======================

 Although this is a python library, it may be used from Matlab via the `builtin (since 2014) python interfaces <https://www.mathworks.com/help/matlab/getting-started-with-python.html>`_

-Unfortunately, IIRrational cannot be directly run inside of the Matlab python interpreter.
+Unfortunately, wavestate.iirrational cannot be directly run inside of the Matlab python interpreter.
 Matlab uses its own library ecosystem, including a number of critical numeric libraries shared by Scipy.
 At least on linux these are not ABI compatible and python will fail to import many scipy modules due to symbol lookup errors.

-A workaround is provided using the `msurrogate <http://msurrogate.readthedocs.io/en/latest/>`_ library, which allows IIRrational to be run as a separate process, while appearing native to Matlab.
+A workaround is provided using the `msurrogate <http://msurrogate.readthedocs.io/en/latest/>`_ library, which allows wavestate.iirrational to be run as a separate process, while appearing native to Matlab.
 This not only fixes scipy, but also allows easy multithreaded access and extends the native Matlab python array wrapping conveniently to and from Numpy types.

 Installation Steps
 --------------------

-First :ref:`Install IIRrational through pip <install>` and msurrogate will come with it automatically as a dependency.
+First :ref:`Install wavestate.iirrational through pip <install>` and msurrogate will come with it automatically as a dependency.
 Now you only need to:

 1) check that python is working from Matlab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^